gantsign/molecule-wrapper/README.md

   --molecule VERSION         Use the specified version of Molecule --python VERSION           Use the specified version of Python --use-system-dependencies  Use the system version of Python

+Environment variables:
+  MOLECULEW_ANSIBLE     Use the specified version of Ansible MOLECULEW_DOCKER_LIB  Use the specified version of the Python Docker library MOLECULEW_MOLECULE    Use the specified version of Molecule MOLECULEW_PYTHON      Use the specified version of Python MOLECULEW_USE_SYSTEM  Use system dependencies (true/false)
 ```

-The `VERSION` may be a valid version number, `latest` to freeze to the latest
+The version may be a valid version number, `latest` to freeze to the latest
 available version, or `default` to keep the frozen version (if set) or otherwise
 freeze at the current latest version (i.e. the same effect as not specifying
 the option).